naoshibaikyu/wilyswarriors/CR_S1_PIEASS_ACT2.md

 MagmaShocked: [tries steering the ship] She's refusin' to turn, lads!
 Brace for impact!!

-[The ship crushes parked cars in its way, all while drivers in their cars drive out of the way for their dear lives.
-The cars being crushed has their alarms goes off on impact, creating a lot of noise.]
+%The ship crushes parked cars in its way, all while drivers in their cars drive out of the way for their dear lives.
+The cars being crushed has their alarms goes off on impact, creating a lot of noise.

 MagmaAnnoyed: I didn't know boats could be so noisy.